mkoscielniak/SSMScripter/README.md

 * Make sure all unpacked files are not blocked by Windows security (if so unblock them in file Properties)
 * Run SSMS
 * In SSMS 16 and 17 answer "No" in warning dialog about incorrectly loaded "ScriptCommandPackage" and then restart SSMS instance (warning appears only during first run after instalation)
+* In SSMS 18 you have to manually bind SSMScripter commands into key shortcuts:
+	* open SSMS Options window (menu Tools->Options)
+	* enter Environment->Keyboard settings
+	* into `Show commands containing` textbox enter `SSMSripter` to search for relevant commands
+	* you can bind commands by:
+		* selecting where new shortcut will work (preferred `Global` or at least `SQL Query Editor`)
+		* pressing selected keyboard shortcut
+		* and then clicking `Assign` button
+	* bind `Tools.SSMScripterScript` command as Global, F12
+	* bind `Tools.SSMScripterRun` command as Global, Ctrl+F12